VentziDimitrov/dynamo_coin/README.md

 # Crypto Portfolio Tracker

-A full-stack web application your cryptocurrency portfolio, scrapping live prices and analyses from Coinlore and analyzing value & sentiment with OpenAI.
+A full-stack web application for your cryptocurrency portfolio Scrapping live prices and analyses from Coinlore Analyzing value & sentiment with OpenAI

 Backend: ASP.NET Core Web API (.NET 8)